I am passionate about reaching and equipping the next generation.

 Instead of criticizing them, embrace and learn from them.The best way to ensure you have no young leaders in your organization is to keep criticizing young leaders.
 Click To Tweet

-I have a new course out on how to navigate the tension between older and younger leaders at work, called the High Impact Workplace.
+I have a new course out on how to navigate the tension between older and younger leaders at work, called the Lead A Better Team.
 It’s all about how to attract and keep high capacity leaders in a rapidly changing world.

 It’s especially useful for leaders who want to attract young leaders to their team who honestly and navigate the tension and frustration that often erupts at work between Boomers, Gen Xers, Millennials and Gen Z.

 2. Find, Fuel and Fund the Next Generation

 So what should older leaders (like me) do?